clay-curry/clay-curry/README.md

 ## Hi there 👋

-Aloha, dearest colleagues and open source neighbors!
+Aloha, potential colleagues and open source neighbors!

 My name is Clay, and I'm casual software engineer with lots of love for tooling, refactoring, and framework observability.